tastanmehmetali/BankingAPI/README.md

 The application is developed  **_DDD_**  (Domain Driven Design)  for implementation.
 Domain objects are the central part of the application and the application is developed and tested in isolation from its eventual run-time devices and databases.
 The logic of the application is located the service layer based on domain objects and used interfaces for loose coupling etc.
-Additionally, developing it used  **_TDD culture_  (Test Driven Development)**.
+Additionally, whem developing, it used  **_TDD culture_  (Test Driven Development)**.
 Red, Green, and Refactor is the main approach to focus into three phases.